dhisana-ai/gtm-ai-tools/docs/api_keys.md

 DHISANA_API_KEY=your_dhisana_key
 ```

 Save the file.
-The utilities will read these variables when run.
+The utilities and the Codex CLI will read these variables when run.